Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - She considers the lessons learned from her advisors, mentors, and experiences, and how they shape her decision-making during the campaign.
 - Daenerys evaluates her role as a leader and the legacy she wishes to leave behind, fueling her determination to make the right choices.
 6. Consequences and Triumphs:
-- The chapter concludes with Daenerys facing the consequences of her conquests, both positive and negative.
+- The story continues with with Daenerys facing the consequences of her conquests, both positive and negative.
 - She assesses the state of the slaver cities and the impact of her rule, grappling with the complexities of governance and the challenges of nation-building.
 - Daenerys experiences moments of triumph as she establishes her authority, but also confronts the realities of ruling and the compromises it demands.